liangchenye/go-hack/README.md

 Assume the upstream changes.

-History of the Open Container Initiative
+History of the Open assume upstream changes Container Initiative

-Meaning of the Open Container Specification
+Meaning of the Open Containeraaa Specification

 Introduction of the Open Container Testing framework